 God has called you to do more than getting right with Him and others.
 He wants you to help others get right too.
-This is at the heart of the great commission (Matthew 28:19-20)
+This kind of gospel initiative is at the heart of the great commission (Matthew 28:19-20)

 If you make it this far in the sin-removing process, do not stop.
 Go and serve others.
 Make disciples.
 Share what you have learned and applied with the hope others will follow you (1 Corinthians 11:1; Ephesians 5:1).
 Full repentance moves you from being self-centered to being other-centered.

 Let the thief no longer steal, but rather let him labor, doing honest work with his own hands, so that he may have something to share with anyone in need. – Ephesians 4:28